 Cleaning antique furniture requires special consideration.
 For example, don’t just clean old wood furniture like you would a glass coffee table.
 Doing so could damage the antique and permanently reduce the item’s value.
 The idea is to keep the antique in as original a condition as possible.
 You don’t want to remove the finish, stain the finish, or warp the wood while cleaning.

 There are several methods to clean wood furniture, but figuring out the type of wood, the finish, and the extent of any damage will help you determine which cleaning method makes the most sense.
-If you are cleaning hardwood furniture with an uncompromised poly finish, you can be more aggressive with your cleaning.
+You can be more aggressive if you are cleaning hardwood furniture with an uncompromised poly finish.

 For us, we prefer the least abrasive and most gentle method for antique furniture.
+While mineral spirits are still a solvent, they are one of the more gentle options.
 This method will work for all types of wood, regardless of the condition or finish.
 To learn how we clean off our wood antiques, check out the how-to instructions below.

 We hope this simple wood cleaning method works for you!
 Once the antique furniture is clean, you can decide if you want to revive or refinish the wood further.
 Just remember to consider the pros and cons of restoring wood furniture before you do.
 Good luck.